GuansongPang/deviation-network/README.md

 ## Full Paper
 The full paper can be found at [ACM Portal](https://dl.acm.org/citation.cfm?id=3330871) or [arXiv](https://arxiv.org/abs/1911.08623)

+## Datasets
+The datasets used in DevNet are also released here.
+See our anomaly detection dataset repository [ADRepository](https://github.com/GuansongPang/anomaly-detection-datasets) for more preprocessed datasets that are widely-used in other papers.

 ## Citation
 >Guansong Pang, Chunhua Shen, and Anton van den Hengel.
 "Deep anomaly detection with deviation networks."
 In Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining, pp. 353-362.
 2019.